mauro3/Traits.jl/README.md

 This limitation can be overcome having a different `traitfn` for each function which uses trait dispatch.
-However, it becomes rather tricky to remember to update all different `traitfn`s if a type tuple is added to a certain trait!
-This problem is solved in Traits.jl by de-coupling the *trait definition* from the *trait dispatch* helper function, both of which was done by the `traitfn` above.
+However, it becomes rather tricky to remember to update all different `traitfn`s if a type-tuple is added to a certain trait!
+This problem is solved in Traits.jl by de-coupling the *trait definition* from the *trait dispatch* helper function, both of which was done above by the `traitfn`.

 Whether a trait is defined is checked by the `istrait` function (completely independent of any functions doing trait-dispatch).
 For